AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/email-templates.md

    ![](assets/preview-of-an-emailtemplate.png)

 1. To modify the contents of this email template, click the body of the email.
 Now make the changes to the template.
 You can modify the text, and you can also use one of these variables in your email.
 The changes made to the body section can only be applied to this email template.
-However, if you make changes to the signature of this email, it can be applied globally to all the templates.&nbsp;
+However, if you make changes to the signature of this email, it can be applied globally to all the templates.

    Hover your mouse over each icon to view the names.